 We also have factsheets for men and women on pelvic floor muscles exercises.
 These factsheets are part of the online registered supporters package.
 If you would like to find out how you can become a registered supporter and get access to online resources including the exercises sheets please visit our Support Us section.

 Pelvic floor exercises v's toning aids, how do they differ?

 Toning aids can only be fully effective if there is only a very weak pelvic floor squeeze, they are a passive form of treatment for a very weak pelvic floor, you need to find 1/2 hour a day to lie still and use the machine and have a good level of dexterity to insert the electrode.
-However, If you can feel some sort of gentle lift when you do a pelvic floor squeeze then doing a disciplined set of pelvic floor exercises ( ideally with proper instruction from a trained professional) is by far the best treatment and you can do them anywhere anytime!
+However, If you can feel some sort of gentle lift when you do a pelvic floor squeeze then doing a disciplined set of pelvic floor exercises ( ideally with proper instruction from a trained professionalas the toners are not always the correct treatment hence a full assessment is best) is by far the best treatment and you can do them anywhere anytime!

 Please visit our Pelvic Floor Muscle Exercise Section for more information.

 Are there any treatments that can assist me with my overactive bladder (OAB)?

 There are many treatments available that may help improve your symptoms of OAB.